 Uniforms.
 Basic baccalaureate students wear the designated uniform of the School.
 Registered nurse students wear the uniform of their choice.
-All students wear the designated name pin.
-All students wear navy blue uniforms and tailored navy blue or black hats for experience in public health nursing.
+All students wear a navy blue uniform and a tailored navy blue or black hat for experience in public health nursing.

 Transportation.
-Students should plan to meet the transportation costs for educational experiences requiring travel away from the Medical Center campus.
+Students should plan to meet the transportation costs for educational experiences requiring travel away from the Medical Center Campus.